intel-analytics/ipex-llm/docs/readthedocs/source/doc/DLlib/Overview/nnframes.md

 image_frame = NNImageReader.readImages(image_path, self.sc)
 ```

 The output DataFrame contains a sinlge column named "image".
-The schema of "image" column can be accessed from `com.intel.analytics.zoo.pipeline.nnframes.DLImageSchema.byteSchema`.
+The schema of "image" column can be accessed from `com.intel.analytics.bigdl.dllib.nnframes.DLImageSchema.byteSchema`.
 Each record in "image" column represents one image record, in the format of Row(origin, height, width, num of channels, mode, data), where origin contains the URI for the image file, and `data` holds the original file bytes for the image file. `mode` represents the OpenCV-compatible type: CV_8UC3, CV_8UC1 in most cases.

 ```scala
 val byteSchema = StructType(